NIGMS supports student training and faculty research in the biomedical sciences at CSU

 For answers to frequently-asked questions ("FAQ") about the Chicago State University RISE biomedical training program, click here.
 If you are interested in applying to be part of the RISE Program, please download and print the RISE Student Employment Form, complete it and drop it off at the CSU NIGMS Office (room SCI-222).
 The Program Director will contact you and make an appointment to discuss your eligibility to participate in the program.

-Welcome to 5 new RISE trainees who are joined by other STEM undergraduates participating in the 2015 NIGMS-funded "TILT" summer research skills workshop.
+Welcome to 7 new RISE trainees who were joined by other STEM undergraduate participants in the 2016 summer NIGMS-funded "TILT" research skills workshop.

-As a measure of the scientific impact of the CSU RISE (and its NIGMS predecessor) Program, publications authored or co-authored by program alumni in peer-reviewed scientific journals now exceed the 150 milestone.
+As a measure of the scientific impact of the CSU RISE (and its NIGMS predecessor) Program, publications authored or co-authored by program students & alumni in peer-reviewed scientific journals now exceed the 150 milestone.

 Click here for a complete listing of publication citations.

-Congratulations to fifteen CSU NIGMS-funded Programs alumni awarded Ph.D. degrees during the past decade:
+Congratulations to 18 CSU NIGMS-funded Programs alumni awarded Ph.D. degrees during the past decade:

 Cynthia Aku-Leh, Ph.D. in physics, University of Michigan